appwise-labs/onboarding-code-lab-1-android/pages/1_setup.md

 ### 5.3 TextStyles

 * Add an **object**-file named **TextStyles** to preset our different text styles. 🔤
-* Use the [Material3](https://m3.material.io/styles/typography/applying-type) guidelines for the different text styles.
+* Use the [Design](https://www.figma.com/file/zTqTMDTcAQksdHoGxZwPRG/Project-Template?type=design&node-id=747%3A5124&mode=design&t=pYCysiA5rLg22jDL-1) guidelines for the different text styles.
-* Create the following styles in this file:
-    * HeadlineLarge
-    * HeadlineMedium
-    * HeadlineSmall
-    * Subtitle
-    * LabelLarge
-    * LabelSmall
-    * BodyLarge
-    * BodySmall
-    * Button

 * Let's create the first style together: Look at the figma design for the largest headline: "Mijn to do's".
 Click on it until it is the only component selected.
 You can see the text style in the right panel.
 Use these values to